-The Region currently has operating three large sawmills, and two pellet plants.
-The Babine sawmill which was destroyed by fire in 2012 re-commenced operations in 2014.
-Shortly after the restart of this mill, West Fraser announced the permanent closure of its Houston sawmill.
+The Region currently has three large operating sawmills and two pellet plants.
+The Babine sawmill, which was destroyed by fire in 2012, re-commenced operations in 2014.
+Shortly after the restart of this mill, West Fraser permanently closed its Houston sawmill citing the issue of declining sawlog supply to industrial demand.
 The NewPro particleboard plant in Smithers, which utilized sawmill residues, shut operations indefinitely in January 2014, citing poor market conditions.
+Several recent news articles suggest it may restart in late 2018 as a pellet plant.

-The closure of the NewPro board plant resulted in that fibre being transferred to the Pellet plant in Houston, as the closure of the West Fraser Houston sawmill resulted in a sudden shortfall in sawmill residues.
-Additional mill residues in the form of wood chips are transported to Prince George pulp mills.
-There is currently some demand for roadside residues and biologs as the Pinnacle pellet mill in Burns Lake was forced to develop a fibre basket using almost exclusively forest based fuels while the Babine sawmill was being rebuilt.
+The closure of the NewPro board plant resulted in its fibre being re-directed and consumed in the pellet plant in Houston, where demand increased significantly following the closure of the West Fraser Houston sawmill and associated shortfall in sawmill residues.
+Regional wood chips are all transported by rail to Prince George pulp mills.
+There is currently some demand for post-harvest roadside residual fibre and bio-logs in the region.
+This demand comes principally from the Pinnacle pellet mill in Burns Lake which was forced to develop an alternative fibre basket using almost exclusively forest-based fuels after the Babine sawmill fire.

-Figure 13 shows the availability of biomass fibre by type over the planning horizon.
-Significant volumes of standing timber are available during the next 7 years as a result of AAC's being higher than forecast industry demand.
+Figure 14 shows the availability of biomass fibre by type over the planning horizon.
+Significant volumes of Regional standing timber may be available during the next 7 years as a result of AAC's being higher than forecast industry demand.
 As the AAC is reduced and the industry aligns to the available log supply, this availability declines for the reminder of the planning horizon.